 Measure lets you measure lines and detect shapes like rectangles to get specific dimensions with just a few taps on the iPhone's display.

 Apple is rebuilding the Apple Maps app from the ground up using anonymized segments of trips gathered by iPhones, satellites, and the Apple Maps vehicles that have been driving the streets around the world for years now.
-Apple no longer plans to rely on third-party data from sources like TomTom for Maps, and use its in-house data.
+Apple no longer plans to rely on third-party data from sources like TomTom for Maps, and is instead using its in-house data.

-The revamped Maps app launched first in San Francisco and when iOS 12 was launched, covered much of California.
-Over the course of late 2018 and 2019, Apple plans to expand the new Maps app to the rest of the United States.
+The revamped Maps app launched first in San Francisco and when iOS 12 was launched, covered much of California and Hawaii.
+Over the course of and 2019, Apple plans to expand the new Maps app to the rest of the United States.

 The new version of Maps is more responsive to changes in roadways and construction, more visually rich, and with more detailed ground cover, pedestrian pathways, and more.
 It is updated more often with information on conditions like roadwork, due to Apple's ability to make changes more quickly to its own product.

 Maps features much better traffic information, real time road conditions, new construction details, road systems, and changes in pedestrian walkways.
 Search is being overhauled to ensure more relevant results, and navigation, especially pedestrian navigation, is being improved.

 Many of the changes to Maps are under the hood, and while the new Maps looks more visually detailed, it looks largely the same as the current Maps app.
 "You're not going to see huge design changes on the Maps," said Apple's Eddy Cue, who is now overseeing Maps.